The <table> Element

 The default is false unless the catalog, schema, or tableName attributes contain a space, then true.

 delimitAllColumns Signifies whether MBG should add delimiters to all column names in the generated SQL.
 This is an alternative to coding a <columnOverride> for every column specifying that the column should be delimited.
-This is useful for databases like PostgreSQL that are case sensitive with identifiers.
+This is useful for databases like PostgreSQL that are case-sensitive with identifiers.

 The delimiter characters are specified on the <context> element.